-Although it seems like a lifetime ago, and definitely the life of another woman, I can easily recall when I realized my husband had been lying to me.
-How had I been so naive?
-I wondered.
+Although it seems like a lifetime ago, and definitely the life of another woman, I can easily recall when I had to learn how to deal with a lying husband.
+When I realized he’d been lying to me, I wondered “how had I been so naïve?”
 We were out of the honeymoon phase, but had not been married very long at all when I discovered the kinds of things that will break a marriage.
 I can still remember vividly the look on my husband’s face as regretful tears fell and he lay broken before me.

 “You’re going to leave me, aren’t you?”
 He whispered.